sbn-psi/dmsp/LDDTesting/LDDTestingOverview.md

   * Run validate on every label using the generated LDD
   * Interpret the results
   * Mark the commit as passing/failing based on the results of the test

+## Running Tests without GitHub

+* You can do this, but it is currently a manual process
+* Build the data dictionary with LDDTool
+* Run the validate tool on each label in the test directory
+  * It would be easier to run the valid and invalid label tests separately
+* Examine the output
+* Push to GitHub if everything passes
+  * To developers, this is known as not breaking the build

 ## Demonstration - Pushing a dictionary to GitHub